Your guide to subtle results with injectables

 Prepare before you plump

-Whether you're using Botox to smooth out dynamic wrinkles or Juvederm to treat lines and creases, to achieve natural-looking results, it's essential to do your homework.
-Research dermatologists and the type of product you want to use.
-Though the results of injectables are subtle if they're administered professionally, the results are still impressive, with lines smoothed and extra volume added to cheeks or lips.
+Whether you’re using Botox or Xeomin to smooth out dynamic wrinkles or Juvéderm and Revanesse to treat lines and creases to achieve natural-looking results, you should do your homework.
+Research medical providers and the type of product you want to use.
+Though the effects of injectables are subtle if they’re administered professionally, the results are still impressive, with lines smoothed and extra volume added to cheeks or lips.